The following is a guest post. If interested in submitting a guest post, please read my

 guest posting policy and then contact me.

-When guarding your vehicle against theft, it’s just as important to protect the valuables inside your vehicle as it is to protect the vehicle itself.
+When guarding your vehicles against theft, it’s just as important to protect the valuables inside your cars as it is to protect the vehicles itself.
 And while no car or truck can be completely theft-proof, there are ways to reduce the chances of your vehicle becoming a target.
 Each protective measure you take will lessen the chances of a break-in or car theft.
 Here are a few ways to theft-proof your vehicle:

 - Lock your vehicle: Whenever you’re away from your vehicle, lock the doors and roll up the windows.
 Even if you only plan to be gone for a short time, or don’t have any valuables in the car, an unlocked vehicle can be a tempting target.

 - Don’t leave valuables visible: Many people overlook this, but one of the simplest ways to avoid a vehicle break-in is to keep valuables out of sight.
 Many car break-ins result in stolen property rather than a stolen vehicle, so remember to keep things like wallets, purses, computers and mobile phones out of sight when you leave your vehicle.
 Thieves will mind their own business if they believe there is nothing worth stealing i.

 - Park in a garage or well-lit place: Keeping your vehicle in a garage overnight adds an extra level of security to your vehicle, especially if your garage is kept locked.
-If a garage is unavailable, park your vehicle in a well-lit place to discourage people who want to steal from you.
+If a garage is unavailable, get used to parking your vehicle in a well-lit place to discourage people who want to steal from you.

 - Install an alarm system: A vehicle alarm system has been proven to reduce the chances of car theft.
-Most car alarms produce a loud noise if the car is broken into, which draws attention to the vehicle and usually scares off the car thief.
+Most car alarms produce a loud noise if the car is broken into, which draws attention to the vehicle and usually scares off the car thief or thieves.

 - Install a GPS tracking system: A more high tech solution is to have a GPS device installed in your vehicle that allows it to be tracked even when unexpected thief decides to steal and drive your vehicle.
 LoJack is a popular vehicle security system that alerts the police to the location of your stolen vehicle so that it can be retrieved.
 These services usually require an up-front installation fee, plus a monthly service fee, but these fees are often much lower than the out-of-pocket expense of a vehicle theft.

 Have you had any bad experiences with vehicle theft?
 It’s only personally happened to me once and I lost all my cds and some spare change.